 Its dramatic, declamatory dialogues gave both Prithviraj Kapoor and Sohrab Modi free reign to their histrionic proclivities.
 Prithviraj made a handsome, dashing Sikandar and the film heightened his enduring reputation for playing royalty, enhanced further by his role as Akbar in Mughal-e-Azam (1960).

 In 1944 he invested his earnings and set up Prithvi Theatre.
 He was the first to use the concept of modern, professional urban theatre in Hindustani.
 Before him there were folk and Parsi theatre companies but his was the first modern professional repertory of that scale and influence.
 When there were losses at the box office or if production costs went haywire, he channelled his earnings from films to bridge the fiscal gap.
 In over 16 years of its existence under Prithviraj Kapoor, Prithvi Theatre did some 2,662 shows.
 He played the lead in every single show, even when he was running high fever – one play every alternate day for 16 years!
 In fact Prithviraj Kapoori was so committed to Prithvi that when Jawaharlal Nehru wanted him to lead a cultural delegation abroad he said he couldn’t due to Prithvi’s engagements.
-When Nehru asked him why he didn’t have an understudy to play his roles, Prithviraj replied he knew another person who did not have any understudy amd that person’s role was far more important than his.
-Who, asked Nehru.
-You, Prithviraj replied.
-Some of Prithvi’s well known plays include Deewaar, Pathan (1947), Gaddar (1948) and Paisa (1954) – which he directed as a film in 1957.
-Prithvi Theatre also launched many new talents such as Ramanand Sagar, Shankar-Jaikishen and Ram Ganguly.
+When Nehru asked him why he didn’t have an understudy to play his roles, Prithviraj replied that he knew another person who did not have any understudy and that person’s role was far more important than his.
+“Who?”asked Nehru.
+“You.”replied Prithviraj.
+Some of Prithvi’s well known plays include Deewar, Pathan (1947), Gaddar (1948) and Paisa (1954) – which he also directed as a film in 1957.
+Prithvi Theatre also launched many new talents such as writer-director, Ramanand Sagar and music composers, Shankar-Jaikishan and Ram Ganguly.

 Prithviraj Kapoor was posthumously awarded the Dadasaheb Phalke Award for his contribution to Indian Cinema.
 His son, Shashi, has revived Prithvi Theatre in his honour, a most befitting tribute for someone whose motto was, “The show must go on…”